mapbender/mapbender-documentation/en/faq.rst

                 mb_core_source.id = <id_of_the_wms>;

-For the ID ``id_of_the_wms`` go to the Data Source page and take the number which is assigned to the specific WMS.

 app.php und app_dev.php: What purpose do they have?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please take a look at the `Details of the configuration of Mapbender <installation/configuration.html>`_, in chapter `Production- and Development environment and Caching: app.php and app_dev.php <installation/configuration.html#production-and-development-environment-and-caching-app-php-and-app-dev-php>`_.

-In general you'll use the app.php file.
-Only if you develop something (TWIG-files, CSS or JS-files) or for debugging, you'll open Mapbender with the app_dev.php.
+For productive use you'll use the app.php file.
+Only if you develop something (TWIG-files, CSS or JS-files) or for debugging, you'll open Mapbender with the app_dev.php in developer mode.
+The developer mode provides more information and error messages.

 What is this cache and when do I have to clear it?